Marissa Nadler

-Marissa Nadler (born April 5, 1981) is an American musician and fine artist.
-Active since 2000, she is currently signed to Sacred Bones Records and Bella Union, and released her ninth full-length studio album, The Path of the Clouds, in October 2021.
-As a singer-songwriter, her music has been characterized as blending "traditional folk, Gothic Americana, and dreamy pop into an original musical framework".
+Marissa Nadler (born April 5, 1981) is an American singer-songwriter.
+Active since 2000, she is currently signed to Sacred Bones Records and Bella Union, and released her tenth full-length studio album, New Radiations, in August 2025.
+Her music has been characterized as blending "traditional folk, Gothic Americana, and dreamy pop into an original musical framework".
 Her music "is rooted in old-school country and folk but brings in elements of experimental and black metal".
 Sometimes the term "dream folk" has been invoked to describe her work.

 Singing in a mezzo-soprano, Nadler has received acclaim for her vocals.
 Her voice was described by Pitchfork as one "you would follow straight into Hades", and also "textured and angelic, with just a hint of pain captured within her iridescent falsetto".
 The Boston Globe said, "She has a voice that, in mythological times, could have lured men to their deaths at sea, an intoxicating soprano drenched in gauzy reverb that hits bell-clear heights, lingers, and tapers off like rings of smoke".